dreadpiratebob/DTMJ/README.md

 * `./src/main/docker/Dockerfile` line 6 (`COPY DTMJ.war $CATALINA_HOME/webapps/`)<br />
 Note that, in paths to files, `.` is the directory that you cloned DTMJ to, and the paths in `pom.xml` are XPaths.

+If you change the name of the `service` package, you'll also have to change the second condition in the `service.util.ModelSerializer.objectIsModel` method.

 After that, read up on the annotations in my sample HealthController to see how relative paths and request variables and bodies are handled.

 ### Licensing